apache/metron/metron-platform/metron-parsers/README.md

                       ]
 }
 ```
-* `REGEX_ROUTING` : This transformation lets users set an output field to one of a set of possibilities based on matching regexes.
+* `REGEX_SELECT` : This transformation lets users set an output field to one of a set of possibilities based on matching regexes.
 This transformation is useful when the number or conditions are large enough to make a stellar language match statement unwieldy.

 The following config will set the field `my_output` to one of the
 following, dependent upon the value of the `my_input` field: